dgravesa/dynamodb-autoquery/README.md

 \*There is one exception to secondary index sparseness: since the primary table index attributes must be present in all items, any secondary index which uses either the table's primary partition key or primary sort key as its own sort key will always be non-sparse for purposes of index selection.

 It is possible for the metadata and sparseness classification to become stale if items are added to the table which do not contain the secondary index's sort key attribute.
-If unsure about which indexes may be considered non-sparse, then the default behavior is recommended.
+If unsure about which indexes may be considered non-sparse, then it is recommended not to change `SecondaryIndexSparsenessThreshold`.